Semiparametric Discovery and Estimation of Interaction in Mixed Exposures using Stochastic Interventions: Introduction

 The structure of this paper is as follows.
 Section 2.1 provides a background on the semiparametric methodology that underpins stochastic interventions.
 Sections 2.2 and 2.3 delineate the interaction target parameter and the essential assumptions for our causal interpretations.
 Section 3. discusses the TMLE estimator.
-In Section 4. we discuss inference and elucidate our approach to determining variable sets.
+In Section 4. we discuss how to discover interaction through g-computation.
 Section 5. presents simulation results, underscoring the asymptotic unbiasedness of our estimates.
-Section 6 demonstrates \texttt{SuperNOVA}'s applicability, juxtaposing it against existing techniques and its relevance in real-world scenarios using synthetic data from the National Institute of Environmental Health Sciences (NIEHS).
-We provide real-world results when applying \texttt{SuperNOVA} to National Heath and Nutrition Examination Survey, where we investigate the effects of 18 POPs on telomere length.
+Section 6 demonstrates \texttt{InterXshift}'s applicability, juxtaposing it against existing techniques and its relevance in real-world scenarios using synthetic data from the National Institute of Environmental Health Sciences (NIEHS).
+We provide real-world results when applying \texttt{InterXshift} to National Heath and Nutrition Examination Survey, where we investigate the effects of 18 POPs on telomere length.
 In Section 7 we wrap up with a comprehensive discussion of strengths and weaknesses and provide our software.